n8/multi_fetch_fragments/README.md

 Multi-fetch Fragments makes rendering and caching a collection of template partials easier and faster.
 It takes advantage of the read_multi method on the Rails cache store.
 Some cache implementations have an optimized version of read_multi, which includes the popular Dalli client to Memcached.
 Normally partial rendering and caching for a collection only retrieves items from the cache store with the less optimized read method.

-In a super simple test Rails app described below, I saw a 46% improvement for the test action.
+In a super simple test Rails app described below, I saw a 46-77% improvement for the test action.

-The action taking 168 ms per request on average (using apache bench) was improved to 90 ms. Application timeouts were also decreased from 1% of requests to 0%.
+According to New Relic the test action went from an average of 152 ms to 34 ms. [Blitz.io](http://blitz.io), had their reports showing a test action taking an average of 168 ms per request improving to 90 ms. Application timeouts also decreased from 1% of requests to 0%.

-The ideal user of this gem is someone who's rendering and caching a collection of the same partial. (e.g. Todo lists, rows in a table)
+The ideal user of this gem is someone who's rendering and caching a large collection of the same partial. (e.g. Todo lists, rows in a table)

 ## Syntax